sensor-dream/APIVOF/guidelines/list-info/s-packs-in-system-fedora-34.md

 ```
 Эпоха        : 2
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Samba client programs
+Short desc    : Samba client programs
 URL          : https://www.samba.org
-Лицензия     : GPLv3+ and LGPLv3+
+License      : GPLv3+ and LGPLv3+
-Описание     : The samba-client package provides some SMB/CIFS clients to complement
+Descript     : The samba-client package provides some SMB/CIFS clients to complement
              : the built-in SMB/CIFS filesystem in Linux.
 These clients allow access
              : of SMB/CIFS shares and printing to SMB/CIFS printers.
 ```